MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 ## Acquisitions

 The **Acquisitions** chart shows the number of daily or weekly acquisitions of your app over the selected period of time.
 (When you use **Apply filters** to show data for a longer duration, the acquisition data will be grouped by week.)
+Only acquisitions made by customers who are signed in with a valid Microsoft account are included in this chart.

 You can also see the lifetime number of acquisitions for your app by selecting **App cumulative**.
 This shows the cumulative total of all acquisitions, starting from when your app was first published.